bug400/capasm/README.md

 Description
 -----------
-CAPASM is a software suite primary intended for programmers who would like to assemble ROM or LEX files for the Series 80 desktop or the HP-75 handheld computers.
+CAPASM is a software suite primarly intended for programmers who would like to assemble ROM or LEX files for the Series 80 desktop or the HP-75 handheld computers.

-Essential part of the software suite are the assemblers:
+Essential parts of the software suite are the assemblers:
-* *capasm* which is almost compatible to the assembler of the HP-83/85 Assembler ROM and the HP-86/87 Assembler ROM.
+* *capasm* which is almost compatible with the assembler of the HP-83/85 Assembler ROM and the HP-86/87 Assembler ROM.
 See the
   [CAPASM Assembler language description](CAPASM.md) for details.
 * *ncas* which implements language elements to facilitate the assembly of